 It can be!
 Select your favorite gluten-free spaghetti or angel hair pasta, and make sure the broth you're using is gluten-free.
 Most brands of vegan butter are gluten-free, but it's always a good idea to check the label.

-Similar to other cooked rice dishes, this one will stay fresh for up to 5 days when kept in an airtight container in the refrigerator.
+Similar to other cooked rice dishes, rice-a-roni is good for up to 5 days when stored in an airtight container in the refrigerator.
 It's also freezer-friendly.

-Yes!
-Instead of vegan chicken broth, try this recipe with beef-flavored bouillon or Ocean's Halo No Beef Broth.
+Absolutely!
+Instead of vegan chicken broth, try it with beef-flavored bouillon or my homemade vegan beef broth powder.

 I hope you enjoy this simple, nostalgic vegan rice-a-roni as much as we do!